-Clinical and educational work hours are direct and indirect supervision and oversight of clinical and educational activities related to patient care, which do not include reading/studying time spent away from the clinical site, on any required clerkship or elective at Loyola University Medical Center or affiliated site.
+Clinical and educational work hours do not include reading/studying time spent away from the clinical site, on any required clerkship or elective at Loyola University Medical Center or affiliated site.
 The intent of these guidelines is to ensure that the student arrives at their clinical site adequately rested, ready to participate in the care of patients that demonstrates their responsiveness to patient needs that supersedes self-interest.
 Clinical Educational activities must follow these guidelines: